 The Plan provides for various investment options in the Company's common stock, self-directed brokerage accounts, registered investment companies (mutual funds), and investment in common/collective trusts.
 The Plan's exposure to credit loss in the event of nonperformance of investments is limited to the carrying value of such investments.
 Investment securities, in general, are exposed to various risks, such as interest rate, credit, and overall market volatility risk.
-Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities may occur in the near term and such changes could materially affect the amounts reported in the statements of net assets available for benefits and members' account balances.
+Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities may occur in the near term and such changes could materially affect the amounts reported in the Statements of Net Assets Available for Plan Benefits and members' account balances.

-The Plan provides for investment in the Company's common stock fund ("Hudson Global Stock Fund").
-As of December 31, 2013 and 2012, approximately 5% and 8% of the Plan's total net assets, respectively, were invested in the Hudson Global Stock Fund.
-The underlying value of the Hudson Global Inc. Stock Fund is dependent upon a number of factors including macro-economic conditions, interest rates, the Company's financial performance, and the market's evaluation of such performance.
+The Plan provides for investment in the Hudson Global Stock Fund.
+As of December 31, 2014 and 2013, approximately 4% and 5% of the Plan's total net assets, respectively, were invested in the Hudson Global Stock Fund.
+The underlying value of the Hudson Global Stock Fund is dependent upon a number of factors including macro-economic conditions, interest rates, the Company's financial performance, and the market's evaluation of such performance.